Click here to view our Disclaimer.

 Format: On-Site: 1 – 1½ hours or Virtual: 90 minutes

 Focus: An introduction to the EIV income discrepancies.
 Simplifies what at first glance is very complicated.
-Shows participants how to “read” an Income Discrepancy Report – the Period of Income, Effective Date of Action, Actuals vs. Annualized Last Quarter, and how EIV comes up with those negative and positive numbers.
+Shows participants how to “read” an Income Discrepancy Report – the Period of Income, Effective Date of Action, Actuals vs. Annualized Last Quarter, and how EIV produces those negative and positive numbers.
 Participants will learn the causes of false and true discrepancies and the basics of how to investigate and resolve them.
-Once the Owner’s software is HOTMA compliant (sometime in 2024), HUD says the use of EIV Income Discrepancy Reports will be suspended until HUD can make the logic of the reports work with HOTMA reporting rules.
-This course will be revised when that happens.

 Format: On-Site: 1 – 1½ hours or Virtual: 90 minutes